-Thank you for your sweet visit!
+Thank you so much for your sweet visit today!

 Best Wishes and Blessings,

 Home Sweet Home at The Charm of Home